autowarefoundation/autoware/control/autoware_autonomous_emergency_braking/README.md

 ![relative_speed](./image/object_relative_speed.drawio.svg)

+Note that, when the closest obstacle/point comes from using predicted object data, $v_{norm}$ is calculated by directly computing the norm of the predicted object's velocity in the x and y axes.

-Finally, the velocity vector is compared against the ego's predicted path to get the longitudinal velocity $v_{obj}$:
+The velocity vector is then compared against the ego's predicted path to get the longitudinal velocity $v_{obj}$:

 $$
 v_{obj} = v_{norm} * Cos(yaw_{diff}) + v_{ego}